One of the biggest causes of neck pain is car accidents

 Other causes of neck pain

-These days the use of computers and long hours of sitting at a desk at work results in neck pain, which has become one of the more common causes of visits to GPs.
+These days the use of computers and long hours sitting at a desk at work can also result in neck pain, and has become one of the more common causes of GP consultations.

 Many sufferers put up with their pain for years, only ever finding short-term solutions in the form of massage, acupuncture, osteopathy, physiotherapy and chiropractic.

 Neck pain is usually suffered as a large, broadband region of pain, but in our experience the actual site of the initial and recurring injury is normally a microscopic soft tissue tear or strain.

-The low-level laser biotechnology allows us to treat these soft tissue injuries at cellular level.
+The low level laser therapy allows us to treat these soft tissue injuries at cellular level.
 Providing a clear understanding of the actual cause of the neck pain makes the whole situation much less distressing for the patient.

 What patients tell us

-After commencing treatment patients report that they start to feel better and importantly, their sleep improves.
+After commencing treatment patients often report they feel better and importantly, their sleep improves.

-They feel a sense of understanding as to what has been happening.
-It is empowering for them to feel in control and to feel improvements every day as the laser treatment helps them personally to improve.
+They also feel a sense of understanding about what has been happening.
+It is empowering for them to feel in control and to experience improvement every day as the benefits of laser treatment becomes evident.

 Here is how Cold Laser Pain Relief can help:

 Contact us today to make an appointment to review your personal condition.

 You don’t need a referral, just fill out the contact form.